Skip to main content

 Population and housing data: ONS Census 2021.

 Shepton Mallet is a community in Somerset.
 The area receives around 1,650 sunshine hours annually, allowing a 4kWp solar system to generate approximately 4,000 kWh per year, enough to cover 105% of an average household's electricity needs.
-Somerset ranks #7 in the UK for solar yield, making Shepton Mallet an excellent location for solar panels.
-Solar panels in Shepton Mallet benefit from 0% VAT on installation, with estimated annual savings of £1120+.
+Somerset sits at #7 in the UK for solar yield, putting Shepton Mallet among the best spots in the country for generation.
+Solar panels in Shepton Mallet benefit from 0% VAT on installation, with estimated annual savings of £712+.
 Local MCS-certified installers can assess your property and provide a customised quote.

 Save on Electricity Bills